 However, no matter what kind of car you drive, if you’re expecting total in-cabin silence once you soundproof your vehicle, you’re in for a big disappointment.
 Nothing can completely cancel out outside noise.
 Nor should you want that.
 But, you can get noticeable results.
 Just a general rule, different soundproofing methods can, on average, reduce the in-cabin noise by around 50%.

 Reducing the noise caused by the engine, road, and wind is crucial not only for pleasure but for protection as well.
 Noise can avert your attention.
 And we all know that distractions and driving don’t mix well.

 While you’re searching for the noise source, or just steaming in your frustration over it, you’re distracted.
 And, it only takes a fraction of a second for something to go wrong.
 That’s why your focus should always be 100% directed on driving.

 No matter what soundproofing method you choose, any noise decreation will have powerful effects.
 We recommend using a combination of several different methods.
 For best results, use two or three of them, and install and apply them at the same time.
 That way, you can finish the job “in one sitting,” as they say, and avoid the hassle.

 However, even if you choose just one method, it will be noticeable.
-Cutting down the noise even by only 15-20% will make your ride smoother and more enjoyable.
-If you think sound deadening mats are the right way to go, check out our Review of 10 Best Automotive Sound Deadening Materials.
+Cutting down the noise even by only a few percents will make your ride smoother and more enjoyable.
+If you think sound deadening mats are the right way to go, check out our review of the Best Automotive Sound Deadening Materials.